-The 2016 Events DC Nation’s Triathlon is a USA Triathlon sanctioned event and therefore follows USAT rules.
+The 2017 Nation’s Triathlon is a USA Triathlon sanctioned event and therefore follows USAT rules.
 Please click here for more information on USAT.

 Course Cut-Off Times

 There will be time limits enforced in 2017:

 There is no run cut-off time, however, the course closes at 2:00 PM.
 Runners still on the course will receive a DNF and will be given the option to move onto the sidewalk to proceed at his or her own risk.

 - Swim waves and times will be released in August.

 - The swim uses a time trial start.
 Athletes will line up in the swim corral with 12 athletes starting approximately every 15 seconds.